switer/concurrent-cli/README.md

 concurrent-cli
 ==============

-Cli tool use for concurrent command running in the same time.
+Cli tool use for concurrent command running.